hlieberman/debian-jekyll/site/docs/templates.md

 Jekyll has built in support for syntax highlighting of [over 100 languages](http://pygments.org/languages/) thanks to [Pygments](http://pygments.org/).
-To use Pygments, you must have Python installed on your system and set `pygments` to `true` in your site's configuration file.
+To use Pygments, you must have Python installed on your system and set `highlighter` to `pygments` in your site's configuration file.

+Alternatively, you can use [Rouge](https://github.com/jayferd/rouge) to highlight your code snippets.
+It doesn't support as many languages as Pygments does but it should fit in most cases and it's written in pure Ruby ; you don't need Python on your system!

 To render a code block with syntax highlighting, surround your code as follows: